VIS4ROB-lab/voxfield-panmap/panoptic_mapping_utils/README.md

 # Panoptic Mapping Utils
 Utility tools and scripts around **panoptic_mapping**.
 Playing and creating datasets and similar.
+The evaluation codes can also be found here.